 User Experience Design

-We were given the task to come up with a guerrilla marketing campaign that was focused on a social issue today.
-Our group proposed the question “What If LVC was involved in a school shooting?”
+In my graphic design class through Lebanon Valley College, my group and I were given the task to come up with a guerrilla marketing campaign that was focused on a social issue today.
+My group proposed the question “What If LVC was involved in a school shooting?”
 We were on a mission to find out how LVC (1) would react to our marketing campaign, (2) what the common opinion on gun violence in schools is at LVC, and (3) we wanted to find out how much shock LVC could handle at thought of a mass shooting on campus.

 The results were life changing.